andrewspode/jquery-scaletext/README.md

   * Pixels/Ems/Percentages etc. all supported
   * Optionally turn this off to support a mixture of fixed and scalable font sizes
 * Non-linear progression makes it fast, no matter what container size
-  * Fast enough to use in animations
+  * Fast enough to use in (some) animation environments
   * Reduce accuracy and make it even faster
 * No minimum/maximum font size required.
 Make it FIT.
 * Optional vertical middling